M66B/XPrivacyLua/FAQ.md

 * *Security specific*: features related to security only will not be added.
 * *User choice*: if you can already control the data, like selecting an account, no restriction is needed.

+If you want to confine apps to their own folder, see [the example definitions](https://github.com/M66B/XPrivacyLua/tree/master/examples) about how this can be done with a custom restriction definition.

 Considered as tracking/profile related:

 * IP address, see remark below